MayJuun/mayjuun-website/content/portfolio/3-wvems-protocols.md

 ---
 ## WVEMS Protocols -

-The WVEMS Protocols app is a cross platform Flutter app designed to quickly view, interact, and search through PDFs.
+The WVEMS Protocols app is a cross-platform Flutter app designed to quickly view, interact, and search through PDFs.
 It is being used clinically in 7 cities and 12 counties in southwest Virginia.
 The app allows EMTs to access the guidelines and protocols necessary for on-shift patient care.
+In the first month of release alone, the app was installed on 1,200 Android phones and iPhones.

 This app builds heavily on the use of interactive PDFs.
 For example, a separate PDF exists for each year the protocol was updated / released.
 For future projects, additional PDFs may be created to satisfy different needs, such as locations, agencies, clinical settings, etc.